 Course content of online course:

-- Embodied Practice: 2 classes a day for you to keep and practice in your own time
+- Embodied Practice: 16 classes for you to keep and practice in your own time

-- Daily Lectures & Presentations for you to work through at your own pace
+- 8 modules including over 70 hours of Practice, Lectures & Presentations for you to work through at your own pace

-- Each day also includes: Recommended readings, questions and contemplation exercises.
+- Each module also includes: Recommended readings, questions and contemplation exercises.

 *ALL LIVE SESSIONS WILL TAKE PLACE VIA ZOOM, AND WILL BE RECORDED FOR LATER VIEWING *

 Special Early Bird Price: $497 (before 5th July)

 - Yoga for stress and anxiety: The benefits of combining a breath-based practice with yoga therapy and restorative yoga